 Welcome to Leopard Class

-From the Teacher: Mrs Coulstring
+From the Teacher: Mrs Prideaux

 Things to remember...

-PE will be on a THURSDAY
+PE will be on a Tuesday

 Wellies will need to be kept in school and kept on the Welly trolley in the Year 1 foyer.
 Please ensure Welly boots are NAMED and are put on the trolley pegged together with a named (wooden) peg.